balena-io-experimental/rsync-over-ssh/README.md

 This sample project installs sshd in container and configures it to listen on port 122.
 The daemon can be used to receive data stream from rsync.

-replace authorized_keys file in rsync directory with your public ssh key (~/.ssh/id_rsa.pub by default)
+Replace authorized_keys file in rsync directory with your public ssh key (~/.ssh/id_rsa.pub by default), or add your public key to /root/.ssh/authorized_keys file once container is running.

 The sshd isn't started by deamon so here's full procedure to send local data once the container runs: